Add a Data Provider to WASDI¶

 QueryViewModel oQuery = parseWasdiClientQuery(sQuery);

-This parse the WASDI query in the corrisponding view model.
-If the Platform or Data Provider has special filters, these must be supported (parsed) there.
+In its implementation, the WASDI query is parsed and transformed in the corrisponding view model.
+If the Platform or the Data Provider have special filters, these must be supported (parsed) there.

-CHECK that the parseWasdiClientQuery is able to detect the platformName attribute that is Mandatory.
+It is important to CHECK that parseWasdiClientQuery is able to detect the platformName attribute of QueryViewModel, since it is mandatory.

-The ResponseTranslator must translate the api call results in the WASDI format.
+The ResponseTranslator must translate the results of the API call made to the data provider into the WASDI format.

 public class ResponseTranslatorPLANET extends ResponseTranslator {